Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/examples/littleX/tutorial.md

 This is where graph security in Jaclang simplifies managing access and permissions between users' graphs.

-Jaclang provides explicit access control to ensure data privacy and controlled interaction between users.
+Jaclang offers explicit access control, ensuring data privacy and secure interactions between user graphs.
 Permissions define what other users can do with specific parts of a graph.

 **Access Levels**